Ditching ElasticUtils on Input for elasticsearch-dsl-py

 Which version of elasticsearch-dsl-py?

-At the time of this writing, the latest released version is elasticsearch-dsl-py 0.4.
-However, the DocType has no good way of converting to a Python dict.
-In master tip, there's a .to_dict() method on DocType which does what I need.
+I hit a problem early on: DocType objects have no convenient way to convert to a Python dict.
+In elasticsearch-dsl-py master tip, there's a .to_dict() method on DocType which does what I need.

-Thus I went with master tip figuring I'll pick up the next release when it gets released.
+Thus, I went with master tip figuring I'll pick up the next release when it gets released.

 ElasticUtils MappingType to elasticsearch-dsl-py DocType

 In elasticsearch-dsl-py, the DocType class does a lot more.
-Declaring the mapping of your document is a lot cleaner and it's a lot easier to do things with DocTypes.
+Declaring the mapping of your document is a lot cleaner, and it's a lot easier to do things with DocTypes.

 ElasticUtils blog mapping type: